Ben-Kincaid/indeps/README.md

 })();
 ```

-Current focus is CLI usage - the exported method will be expanded with more usable options and defaults as we get closer `v1.0.0`.
+Current focus is CLI usage - the exported methods will be expanded to be more usable & extendable as we reach closer to `v1.0.0`.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- ROADMAP -->